Image source: StockUnlimited.com

 To make sure the price you are quoted is fair, ask the provider to give you an itemized list of services they provide and to specify the fee they are charging for each service.

 Get quotes from several vendors and compare them.
-Look at how much disk space you get, how much bandwidth you are allowed (how much data can be transferred monthly for the fee), and what extra charges you'll incur if you go over these amounts.
+Look at how much disk space you get, whether there is a limit on the number of "pages" or number of products you can have for the price quoted, how much bandwidth you are allowed (how much data can be transferred monthly for the fee), and what extra charges you'll incur if you go over these amounts.

 Know the going rates

 Be wary of deals that offer you a set number of "pages" unless you have no plans to add anything to your site after it is set up.
 A page requires very little space on a computer.
 If you only need to have a few "pages" on the internet, you shouldn't have to pay more than $3 to $6 a month for hosting them, plus a reasonable hourly fee for taking your material and converting it into html web pages.
 (Those prices are just for the hosting, not for design, writing or updating content.)
 If you have a more complex site requiring features such as one or more databases or a storefront, hosting costs will be higher.
 Compare prices, then search online for reviews of your short list.

 Some web designers may offer to host your site on their servers.
 This is not recommended.
 A small company might not have anyone available on weekends or holidays to fix problems with the host computer should they occur.
 In addition, should you even have a dispute with the company you might find it difficult to get access to your web files.

 If you will be creating your own web pages or if you want to compare the prices your service provider quotes to prices elsewhere, be sure to visit Budgetweb.com.
 This web site contains a directory of companies that offer web hosting services and a primer that explains some of the terms you may encounter in setting up your web site.
 There is also a list of questions you should ask a web hosting company on the site.